Guilarte, Adjuntas, Puerto Rico

 Guilarte is a rural barrio in the municipality of Adjuntas, Puerto Rico.

 History

-In the 19th century, Guilarte was a large coffee producer.
+Guilarte was one of the subdivisions of Adjuntas described by statistician Manuel Úbeda y Delgado in 1878.
+Guilarte was a large coffee producer throughout the 19th century.

+Demographics

 Guilarte was in Spain's gazetteers until Puerto Rico was ceded by Spain in the aftermath of the Spanish–American War under the terms of the Treaty of Paris of 1898 and became an unincorporated territory of the United States.
 In 1899, the United States Department of War conducted a census of Puerto Rico finding that the population of Guilarte barrio was 1,019.